Alireza-AI79/Country-Division/README.md

 # Country-Division
-This project is related to the division of countries For donations
+This project is related to the clustering of countries for financial aid